rolldown/rolldown/CONTRIBUTING.md/testing.md

 ## Summary

 - `just test` for running all rust tests.
-- `yarn run -T test` for running all node tests.
+- `yarn test` for running all node tests.

 ## Rust Testing